IntelligentOne

 The Sentiment Modelling

-To extract the features from the news headlines, we use the natural language processing (NLP) to capture the features in the financial domain.
-We make use of FinBERT for this task.
+To extract meaningful features from news headlines, we employ natural language processing (NLP) tailored to the financial domain.
+For this task, we leverage FinBERT—a transformer-based language model pretrained entirely on financial articles.

 The SM App

-The result below, it demonstrates the Deep Learning model is exceedingly accurate.
+The results below demonstrate that the Deep Learning model is highly accurate.

 The SM Results